venkateshakula1729/cs425-2025-/Homeworks/A3/README.md

 The project simulates the **TCP three-way handshake** process using raw sockets in C++.
 The client-side logic is implemented in the `client.cpp` file, which sends a SYN packet to the server, waits for an ACK response, and finally sends an ACK packet to the server to complete the handshake.

 The client is implemented with the help of raw sockets, thereby communicating with its counterpart in `server.cpp` to achieve low-level control over the entire TCP/IP stack.
-The goal of this project is purely educational, so that such a wonderful and complex process as TCP can be easily understood at the packet level.
+The goal of this project is to understand the complex process of TCP at the packet level.

+**Objective:**
+1. Send an **SYN** packet to the server, specifying a particular sequence number.
+2. Receive and validate a **SYN-ACK** response from the server.
+3. Send a final **ACK** packet to complete the handshake.
 ---

 ## Team Members